antaldaniel/dataandlyrics/content/post/2020-12-15-alternative-recommendations/index.md

 authors = ["Daniel Antal"]

-tags = ["listen-local", "Slovakia", "justice", "algorithms", "big-data"]
+tags = ["listen-local", "Slovakia", "justice", "algorithms", "big-data", "recommendations", "local-content-requirements"]

-summary = "Tammy is a bilingual Slovak, who is more at home singing and dreaming in the English language than in the country’s language, and she thinks this is not what the local audience expects from her.
-No wonder that she is looking for ways to expand their universe beyond the country borders."
+summary = "Regulating black box, private algorithms and data monopolies is only a first step to damage control.
+Deploying white, transparent algorithms and building collaborative or open data pools can only guarantee fairness in the digital platforms, in recommendations, and generally in the use of AI."

 projects = ["listen-local"]